jrising/reag/README.md

 # reag
-Reaggregation process for translating historical data to current boundaries.
+Reaggregation tool for translating historical data to current boundaries.

+Reag will use data for counties whose boundaries have not changed directly.
+For all other counties, it will determine the geometric intersection between year 2000 county boundaries and historical boundaries, and compute estimated values from each historical county contribution.

 ## Installation